MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

  `Alloc length is 15, String length is 15`

 ##  <a name="getalloclength"></a>  CSimpleStringT::GetAllocLength
-Ayrılmış uzunluğunu alır bir `CSimpleStringT` nesnesi.
+Ayrılmış uzunluğunu alır. bir `CSimpleStringT` nesne.

 ### <a name="syntax"></a>Sözdizimi